Author

 Daniel Clarke Sanders

-Daniel Clarke Sanders (1768–1834) was an American Congregationalist minister and theologian whose pastoral and intellectual work shaped early nineteenth-century New England religious thought.
-As a prominent figure in Vermont's ecclesiastical establishment, Sanders engaged with contemporary theological debates while maintaining orthodox Calvinist commitments, as evidenced by his published sermons addressing both spiritual and civic concerns.
-His ministerial career and homiletic output contributed to the broader evangelical and institutional development of American Protestantism during the early republic.
+Daniel Clarke Sanders (1768–1834) was an American Congregational minister and theologian whose pastoral and intellectual work shaped early nineteenth-century New England religious thought.
+As a prominent figure in Vermont's ecclesiastical establishment, Sanders engaged with contemporary theological debates while maintaining a commitment to Reformed orthodoxy, as evidenced in his published sermons addressing both spiritual and civic concerns.
+His ministry and writings contributed to the broader evangelical and educational movements that characterized American Protestantism during the early republic.

 Works in the Library